kotkotgod/SimonTriesToSay/README.md

 Currently somewhat working

-It's my first project to learn .Net and Unity basics.
+It's my first project to learn .Net and Unity basics so it's all over the place.

+- Basic UI
+- Events
+- Game logic